Fokker-Planck particle systems for Bayesian inference: Computational approaches: Conclusions

 \section{Conclusions}

 We have discussed deterministic and stochastic interacting particle approximations to the Fokker--Planck formulation of overdamped Langevin dynamics (Brownian dynamics) and its application to BIPs.
 Preconditioning of such approximations by the empirical covariance matrix leads to affine invariant formulations and to the possibility of gradient-free implementations.
 We have proposed a localised preconditioning approach which allows for an application of such gradient-free formulations to BIPs with multimodal posterior distributions.
-While the deterministic formulations depend crucially on the choice of the RKHS, the stochastic formulations do not require such parametrisations; their convergence to equilibrium is however more difficult to track.
+While the deterministic formulations depend crucially on the choice of the RKHS, the stochastic formulations do not require such parametrisations; their convergence to equilibrium is however more difficult to track. {At the same time, the computational complexity of the underlying kernel-based potential and its gradient exceeds those arising from the stochastic formulations.
+Furthermore, kernel-based density approximations, which work well in low dimensions, are subject to the curse of dimensionality.}

 {Further work is required on efficient time-stepping methods for the proposed interacting particle systems.
-Despite being affine invariant, the equations of motion can be stiff, that is, may require very small times-steps with an explicit time-stepping method, when initialised from a distribution that is far from the desired target distribution as it is often the case in Bayesian inference.}
+Despite being affine invariant, the equations of motion can be stiff, that is, it may require very small times-steps with an explicit time-stepping method, when initialised from a distribution that is far from the desired target distribution as it is often the case in Bayesian inference.}

 We finally mention that both the deterministic and stochastic interacting particle formulations can be combined with stochastic gradient descent (SGD) \cite{sr:BCN18} and stochastic gradient Langevin dynamics (SGLD) \cite{sr:WT11}, respectively, methods.
 This aspect will be explored further in a forthcoming publication.